apache/phoenix-connectors/README.md

 Copyright ©2019 [Apache Software Foundation](http://www.apache.org/).
 All Rights Reserved.

 ## Introduction
-This repo contains the Flume, Pig, Kafka, Spark and Hive connectors for Phoenix.
+This repo contains the Flume, Kafka, Spark and Hive connectors for Phoenix.